roma-glushko/notifykit/README.md

     <em>👀 A cross-platform filesystem watcher toolkit for Python</em>
 </p>

-# 👀 notifykit

-notifykit is a set of components for building modern Python applications with a need for watching filesystem events efficiently.
+**notifykit** is a set of components for building modern Python applications with a need for watching filesystem events efficiently.

 > [!Warning]
 > notify-tookit is under active development right now